 Dumbbell row is an exercise for strengthening the muscles in the upper-middle back and the back of shoulders.
-When performed correctly it is an ideal back strength exercise for women with many potential benefits.
+When performed correctly this is an ideal back strength exercise for women with many potential benefits.
 Dumbbell row is also a pelvic floor safe strength exercise when performed correctly.
-If performed incorrectly dumbbell row can aggravate neck or back problems so attention to correct position and technique is vital to avoid injury.

 This expert physiotherapist video teaches you how to strengthen your upper and mid back, step by step with simple guidelines for safe and effective back exercises.